Rihanna Lost To Adele At Grammys But Destroyed On Billboard Charts

 It’s been a very busy couple of weeks for Rihanna.
 Even though she didn’t win a single award at this year’s Grammys (the “Needed Me” singer can commiserate with Kanye West, who was up for five awards but didn’t win any), she did have something to celebrate recently!

 On February 20, Rihanna celebrated her 29th birthday.
-Even PornHub took to Twitter to celebrate the “Sex With Me” singer on her birthday – so it really was a special day not only for Rihanna.

-Drake, Rihanna’s on-again, off-again beau, celebrated Rihanna’s birthday by performing a medley of their collaborations during his Boy Meets World tour performance in Dublin, Ireland.
+Drake, Rihanna’s on again, off again beau, celebrated Rihanna’s birthday by performing a medley of their collaborations during his Boy Meets World tour performance in Dublin, Ireland.

 In addition to recording Grammy-nominated music and being recognized for her charitable work, Rihanna is also keeping herself busy with her acting career.

-In addition to appearing on the new and final season of A&E’s Bates Motel and filming for the much-hyped Ocean’s Eleven female-driven spin-off Ocean’s 8 alongside Sandra Bullock and Cate Blanchett, the “Love on the Brain” singer also recently took an HIV test with Britain’s Prince Harry in Barbados, where she is originally from.
+In addition to appearing on the new and final season of A&E’s Bates Motel and filming for the much-hyped Ocean’s Eleven female-driven spin-off Ocean’s 8 alongside Sandra Bullock and Cate Blanchett, the “Love on the Brain” singer also recently took an HIV test with Britain’s Prince Harry in Barbados, where she was born.

 But the list of honors received by Rihanna this year is far from over, according to the Los Angeles Times.
-The singer has just joined Madonna and the Beatles on the Billboard Hall of Fame and is set to beat their records.
+The singer has just joined Madonna and the Beatles in the Billboard Hall of Fame and is set to beat their records.

-We've revealed the Top 20 best-selling singles by females for #IWD2017, and @Rihanna has TWO entries ???? https://t.co/jgUl9xFedG pic.twitter.com/6yu3BIDWaz
+We’ve revealed the Top 20 best-selling singles by females for #IWD2017, and @Rihanna has TWO entries???? https://t.co/jgUl9xFedG pic.twitter.com/6yu3BIDWaz

 — Official Charts (@officialcharts) March 8, 2017